danelder/syslog-ng-drivers/scl/nci/README.md

 The file specified for the alerts_ini configuration includes a number of options and can have multiple stanzas.
 These include:

-name - Each configuration must have a unique name (mandatory) pattern - The regex to be used against a log message to check if it matches this configuration.
-Whitespace is interpreted as a logical AND for the regex (mandatory) recipient - The email recipient(s) when an alert is triggered.
-Multiple email addresses must be separated by a comma (mandatory) keys - A comma separated list of extracted variable(s) that are used to uniquely identify an event for dedup purposes use_dns - An optional comma separated list of fields to perform reverse DNS lookups on and substitute for in the email message (default is none) template - The email template to be used when an alert is triggered including variable substitutions (mandatory) high_threshold - The number of events at which an alert should be triggered (default is 1) time_span - The amount of time over which high_threshold events can occur before an alert is triggered in seconds (default is 60) reset_time - The amount of time before or after the start or end of an alert before a new alert can be sent timestamp - The regex to be used for extracting a timestamp from the message (optional) timestamp_format - The timestamp format expression used for conversting the timestamp match to a datetime (if not defined, driver will attempt to autodetect) user - The regex to use for extracting a username from an event (optional) computer - The regex to use for extracting a computer name from an event (optional) log_sources - The regex to user for extracting the log sources from an event (optional) custom_field - The regex to user for extracting a custom field from an event (optional) template - the email template to use when sending messages including the variables to be replaced.
+name - Each configuration must have a unique name (mandatory)

+pattern - The regex to be used against a log message to check if it matches this configuration.
+Whitespace is interpreted as a logical AND for the regex (mandatory)

+filter_pattern - An optional regex to be used against log messages which match pattern but which should be filtered out of any alerting.
+This is useful if you have noise you want to eliminate from alerts (e.g., service accounts which frequently appear but should never be alerted on). (optional)

+recipient - The email recipient(s) when an alert is triggered.
+Multiple email addresses must be separated by a comma (mandatory)

+keys - A comma separated list of extracted variable(s) that are used to uniquely identify an event for dedup purposes

+use_dns - An optional comma separated list of fields to perform reverse DNS lookups on and substitute for in the email message (default is none)

+template - The email template to be used when an alert is triggered including variable substitutions (mandatory)

+high_threshold - The number of events at which an alert should be triggered (default is 1)

+time_span - The amount of time over which high_threshold events can occur before an alert is triggered in seconds (default is 60)

+reset_time - The amount of time before or after the start or end of an alert before a new alert can be sent

+timestamp - The regex to be used for extracting a timestamp from the message (optional)

+timestamp_format - The timestamp format expression used for conversting the timestamp match to a datetime (if not defined, driver will attempt to autodetect)

+user - The regex to use for extracting a username from an event (optional)

+computer - The regex to use for extracting a computer name from an event (optional)

+log_sources - The regex to user for extracting the log sources from an event (optional)

+custom_field - The regex to user for extracting a custom field from an event (optional)

+template - the email template to use when sending messages including the variables to be replaced.
 If there is a Subject: line in the template, the message subject will be set to the contents of the Subject: line in the template

-Referece configuration stanzas (of which there can be multiple in the alerts_ini file):
+Reference configuration stanzas (of which there can be multiple in the alerts_ini file):

     [WindowsLockout]
     Pattern=4740 Microsoft-Windows-Security-Auditing